 Somewhat Favorable Media Coverage Somewhat Unlikely to Affect American International Group (AIG) Stock Price

-Media headlines about American International Group (NYSE:AIG) have trended somewhat positive on Monday, according to Accern.
-The research group identifies negative and positive news coverage by analyzing more than twenty million blog and news sources.
-Accern ranks coverage of companies on a scale of negative one to positive one, with scores nearest to one being the most favorable.
-American International Group earned a news sentiment score of 0.13 on Accern’s scale.
-Accern also gave headlines about the insurance provider an impact score of 46.6470092552419 out of 100, meaning that recent news coverage is somewhat unlikely to have an effect on the company’s share price in the next few days.
+Media stories about American International Group (NYSE:AIG) have trended somewhat positive on Monday, Accern Sentiment reports.
+Accern ranks the sentiment of media coverage by analyzing more than twenty million news and blog sources in real time.
+Accern ranks coverage of companies on a scale of negative one to one, with scores closest to one being the most favorable.
+American International Group earned a coverage optimism score of 0.11 on Accern’s scale.
+Accern also gave news articles about the insurance provider an impact score of 45.9172324414139 out of 100, meaning that recent media coverage is somewhat unlikely to have an impact on the stock’s share price in the near future.

-These are some of the news headlines that may have impacted Accern Sentiment Analysis’s scoring:
+These are some of the news articles that may have effected Accern Sentiment’s scoring:

+A number of research firms have recently issued reports on AIG.
+Credit Suisse Group set a $73.00 price target on shares of American International Group and gave the stock a “buy” rating in a research report on Monday, January 22nd.
+Zacks Investment Research upgraded shares of American International Group from a “strong sell” rating to a “hold” rating in a research report on Tuesday, December 12th.
+Wells Fargo reiterated a “buy” rating on shares of American International Group in a research report on Tuesday, January 2nd.
+Barclays reiterated an “overweight” rating and issued a $71.00 price objective (up from $68.00) on shares of American International Group in a research report on Tuesday, February 20th.
+Finally, Keefe, Bruyette & Woods reiterated a “buy” rating and issued a $76.00 price objective on shares of American International Group in a research report on Friday, December 22nd.
+Two research analysts have rated the stock with a sell rating, seven have issued a hold rating and seven have issued a buy rating to the stock.
+American International Group currently has an average rating of “Hold” and an average price target of $66.16.

 American International Group (NYSE:AIG) last announced its quarterly earnings data on Thursday, February 8th.
-The insurance provider reported $0.57 EPS for the quarter, missing the consensus estimate of $0.75 by ($0.18).
+The insurance provider reported $0.57 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.75 by ($0.18).
 American International Group had a positive return on equity of 3.10% and a negative net margin of 12.62%.
-During the same quarter last year, the company posted ($2.96) EPS. analysts anticipate that American International Group will post 5.51 earnings per share for the current year.
+During the same quarter last year, the firm posted ($2.96) earnings per share. research analysts forecast that American International Group will post 5.51 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 29th.
-Stockholders of record on Thursday, March 15th were given a dividend of $0.32 per share.
-This represents a $1.28 annualized dividend and a dividend yield of 2.41%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 29th.
+Stockholders of record on Thursday, March 15th were paid a $0.32 dividend.
 The ex-dividend date of this dividend was Wednesday, March 14th.
-American International Group’s dividend payout ratio (DPR) is 53.33%.
+This represents a $1.28 annualized dividend and a dividend yield of 2.39%.
+American International Group’s dividend payout ratio is currently 53.33%.

-A number of analysts have weighed in on the stock.
-Keefe, Bruyette & Woods reissued a “buy” rating and set a $74.00 target price on shares of American International Group in a research report on Wednesday, December 6th.
-Barclays reissued an “overweight” rating and set a $71.00 target price (up previously from $68.00) on shares of American International Group in a research report on Tuesday, February 20th.
-Zacks Investment Research raised shares of American International Group from a “sell” rating to a “hold” rating in a research report on Tuesday, January 2nd.
-Goldman Sachs assumed coverage on shares of American International Group in a research report on Monday, December 4th.
-They set a “neutral” rating and a $61.00 target price for the company.
-Finally, Deutsche Bank raised shares of American International Group from a “sell” rating to a “hold” rating and increased their target price for the company from $58.00 to $59.00 in a research report on Wednesday, December 6th.
-Two research analysts have rated the stock with a sell rating, eight have given a hold rating and seven have issued a buy rating to the company.
-The company presently has an average rating of “Hold” and an average target price of $66.29.

-In other news, Director W Don Cornwell sold 2,500 shares of the firm’s stock in a transaction that occurred on Wednesday, February 28th.
-The shares were sold at an average price of $58.78, for a total transaction of $146,950.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Claudine Macartney sold 2,052 shares of the firm’s stock in a transaction that occurred on Thursday, February 15th.
-The stock was sold at an average price of $59.61, for a total transaction of $122,319.72.
+In other American International Group news, insider Claudine Macartney sold 2,052 shares of the firm’s stock in a transaction dated Thursday, February 15th.
+The shares were sold at an average price of $59.61, for a total value of $122,319.72.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director W Don Cornwell sold 2,500 shares of the firm’s stock in a transaction dated Wednesday, February 28th.
+The stock was sold at an average price of $58.78, for a total transaction of $146,950.00.
 The disclosure for this sale can be found here.
-Company insiders own 0.52% of the company’s stock.
+Insiders own 0.05% of the company’s stock.

-COPYRIGHT VIOLATION WARNING: This article was originally published by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this article on another site, it was illegally stolen and republished in violation of US & international trademark & copyright legislation.
-The original version of this article can be viewed at https://macondaily.com/2018/04/02/somewhat-favorable-media-coverage-somewhat-unlikely-to-affect-american-international-group-aig-stock-price.html.
+COPYRIGHT VIOLATION NOTICE: This report was posted by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this report on another website, it was illegally stolen and republished in violation of international copyright laws.
+The correct version of this report can be read at https://macondaily.com/2018/04/09/american-international-group-aig-receives-daily-news-sentiment-score-of-0-11-updated-updated-updated.html.

 American International Group Company Profile